 The terms of office for officers shall be two (2) years and officers may be elected for no more than two (2) successive terms.

 - To create or dissolve committees as necessary

-- To present a report at the general meetings,
+- To present a report committee activity at Council meetings

 The chair shall:

-b.
-Appoint chairs for standing and special committees upon approval of the council,
+- Appoint chairs for standing and special committees upon approval of the Council

-c.
-Serve as a member ex-officio of all council committees,
+- Serve as a member ex-officio of all Council committees

-d.
-Provide a list of the standing and special committees and a description of their function,
+- Provide a list of the standing and special committees and a description of their function

-f.
-Set the date and agenda for the general meetings with the advice and consent of the members of the council.
+- Set the date and agenda for the general meetings with the advice and consent of the members of the Council.

 The vice-chair shall: